-From routine checkups to acne, Shore Dermatology is equipped to handle all your dermatological needs.
+From skin cancer screenings to acne, Shore Dermatology is equipped to handle all your dermatological needs.
 To help you understand your options, we've included descriptions of some of our leading services on this page.

-All Cosmetic Procedures are performed in our Chestertown location by Dr. Tamy Buckel, M.D.
+All cosmetic procedures are performed in our Chestertown location by Dr. Tamy Buckel.

 Acne is the most frequent skin condition seen by medical professionals.
 It consists of pimples that appear on the face, back and chest.
 About 80% of adolescents have some form of acne and about 5% of adults experience acne.
 In normal skin, oil glands under the skin, known as sebaceous glands, produce an oily substance called sebum.
 Read More »